ahmedkidwai/Zumies-Sale-Page-Tracker/README.md

 > Created because I got tired of missing sales on longboards/cruisers 🛹

+### What is it?
+Zumies Sales Tracker (ZST) allows users to enter product information along with a page to scrape.
+In the event a matching SKU is found, ZST will email the user to inform them.
+The application scrapes the user provided URL every 10 minutes.

 ### Setup

 The Zumies Sale Tracker (ZST) requires users email credentials to send off emails.
 ZST checks environement variables for email addresses and passwords.
 App specific passwords are still recommended - Instructions for [Gmail Users](https://support.google.com/accounts/answer/185833?hl=en)